OCamlPro/liquidity/docs/sphinx/src/usage/index.rst

 * compile Liquidity files (.liq) to Michelson
 * decompile Michelson files (.tz) to Liquidity
-* interact with a tezos-node to simulate or deploy a contract
+* interact with a dune-node to simulate or deploy a contract

 Basic Usage
 -----------